Third Quarterly 2010 CATCOM E-Newsletter

 Army 1966-69" [contact Ted at this e-mail address: firstname.lastname@example.org]

 Editor: Terry's photo is at the 1968 Catkiller history page, courtesy Bob LaFerriere.

-While there Curt Perry hosted a dinner attended by Daryl Wesley, Bill Owen and me.
+While at Fort Rucker Curt Perry hosted a dinner attended by Daryl Wesley, Bill Owen and me.
 Curt cooked these amazing smoked ribeye steaks!
 Needless to say there was also an amount of alcohol (Catkiller Wine to be specific) consumed and a few lies told!

 It was great to see everyone, and I had a fabulous visit.

 This note (actually two) came to Jim Hooper from Sam Robinson, who shared it with the editor, who asked for permission to post the history.
 Thanks for the comments, Sam:

 "I have thoroughly enjoyed reading A Hundred Feet Over HELL.
 For some time, I don´t remember exactly how long, my sister continued to remind me that Doc was living in Winston-Salem.
 Apparently I had told her that Doc´s Catkiller FAC unit had supported my battalion in the Kinh Mon Battle in October 1968.
 Regretfully I failed to over a period of time to reconnect with Doc and may have been able to offer additional information regarding that battle.back to top